CarlosYazid/ML-Workflow-Sagemaker-Image-Clasification/README.md

 ```

 ### 2. Deployment
-1. Train and deploy the model in SageMaker using the notebook (`starter.ipynb`).
+1. Train and deploy the model in SageMaker using the notebook (`Deploy and monitor a machine learning workflow for Image Classification.ipynb`).
 2. Create the **Lambda functions** in AWS using the scripts in `scripts/lambdas/`.
    - Assign IAM roles with permissions for **S3, SageMaker, and CloudWatch**.
    - Configure environment variables if needed.